 I met the Lord when I was thirteen years old, and since that time, I have always ended my prayers with “in Jesus’ name.”
-It’s what I was taught, even if I didn’t fully understand it.
-Maybe you do it too.
-A recent article I read challenged my practice of using this phrase, and it got me thinking.
+It is what I was taught, even if I didn’t fully understand it.
+A recent article challenged my practice of using this phrase, and it got me thinking.

 Is this something we’re supposed to do?
-Do we have to?
+Is it necessary?
 Or is saying “in Jesus’ name” just religious speak?
 Does it affect how God regards our prayers?

 Let’s go straight to the source and explore what the Bible has to say about it.